 “But that’s hardly enough.”
 His cousin whispered by his ear with a mocking laughter seeping into his words.
 “You can hardly expect me to be satisfied with so little.”

 “Then what exactly do you want?”
 He breathed, seething at the other man’s audacity.
 He already offered the most coveted position within the family.
 With such a role, the man could easily rise in the ranks and gain anything else that he wanted with time.
-Furthermore, his cousin was nothing but a bumbling country lad.
-The man should know better than to overstep his place, especially when the act of becoming the priest alone could place so many hungry eyes on him already.
-It was the reason for his personal choice to remain incognito for all these years.
+Furthermore, his cousin was currently nothing but a bumbling country lad.
+Nothing good could come to such a man from overstepping his place, especially when the act of becoming the priest alone could place so many hungry eyes on him already.
+It was the reason for his own personal choice to remain incognito for all these years.
 Footsteps that he couldn’t see the other man following.

 “Why don’t you take a guess?”
 His cousin answered, seemingly pleased by the conversation’s trajectory.